 Travelling in the Deccan Plateau

 We are passionate about the Deccan and want to share our enthusiasm with you, our public.
-If you live in India and have not yet visited the region, or if you are a foreign tourist who has been to India several times but never to this area, we hope that you will consider the Deccan for your next adventure.
+If you live in India and have not yet visited the region, or if you are a foreign tourist who has been to India several times but never to Hampi, Mysore, Badami or other of the important sites of the region, we hope that you will consider the Deccan Plateau for your next adventure.